What Happens If A.A. Milne’s Christopher Robin Lost His Way As An Adult? Could Pooh Help Him Regain His Way Back?

 It’s a time to learn what is truly lasting…the love of one for another, and the extraordinary in the ordinary of everyday.

 But, in the movie, what if, as an adult, Christopher Robin, forgets all the life lessons that he learned early on in the movie?

-There IS a way back, and on August 3rd, children will surely know the way to the movie, Christopher Robin, plus adult viewers can find their way back home to the 100 Acre Wood; even if they’ve strayed far from its lessons.
+There IS a way back, and in the movie, children will surely know how to revisit the movie and Christopher Robin, plus adult viewers can find their way back home to the 100 Acre Wood; even if they’ve strayed far from its lessons.

 But before then, have your young reader try this picture book on for size, as the backstory to how Pooh came to be.

 Bedtime stories and bears, and voila, you have a terrifically true picture book allowing young readers to follow a linking line of lineage, through this device, to find the “bear facts” surrounding that beloved bruin, Winnie-the-Pooh.

 Sorry, it was just too obvious a perfect pun to resist.